All Episodes

 You know what?

-This uh paper, these papers that were written, he's trying to base it on this is your policy position because you're a Republican, not on your intellectual dissemination of the facts.
+This paper, these papers that were written, he's trying to base it on this is your policy position because you're a Republican, not on your intellectual dissemination of the facts.

-And that's what these people inside the beltway don't get.
+And that's what these people inside the Beltway don't get.

-Your program does not brainwash us, it informs us, and then we come to an intellectual, well thought out position based on those facts.
+And then we come to an intellectual, well-thought-out position based on those facts.

-And the fact is that this nation will be overrun with immigrants if just by uh whatever we wave our magic wand and make everybody legal.
+And the fact is that this nation will be overrun with immigrants if just by whatever we wave our magic wand and make everybody legal.

-Well, I don't know about overrun, but I mean the possibility clearly exists.
+Well, I don't know about overrun, but I mean, the possibility clearly exists.

 If those numbers happened, it would be overrun.